 The expansion would cost Colorado some $128 million over the next 10 years, the governor said, far less than the $858 million estimate calculated by the Kaiser Family Foundation and Urban Institute last year.

 The Department of Health Care Policy and Financing is working to control costs in Medicaid in a number of areas, including increasing effectiveness in care delivery, reforming payment systems, leveraging health information technology and redesigning administrative infrastructure.

 Combined, these efforts are projected to save the state $280 million.
 These savings are expected to help cover the cost of an expansion of Medicaid, as authorized by the federal Affordable Care Act, according to a release from Hickenlooper's office.

 "We worked diligently over the past several months to find savings in order to expand coverage," Hickenlooper said.
-"Not one dollar from the state's general fund will be used for this expansion, even in 2017 when the federal government begins to
+"Not one dollar from the state's general fund will be used for this expansion, even in 2017 when the federal government begins to reduce its share."

 More breaking news...

 HUD to provide $63 million for long-term flood recovery

 Joseph started with DORA in 1983 as deputy commissioner of savings

 Health exchange to visit Fort Collins